(Photo by Walt Disney Studios Motion Pictures/Courtesy Everett Collection)

 river Hawaiian shoreline to Star-Lord is one of those Hollywood fairy tales come true that gives hope to aspiring actors everywhere.
 But even when Pratt did break into the movies, his early filmography was mostly littered with secondary roles in comedies like Bride Wars, Jennifer’s Body, and Take Me Home Tonight.
 But Pratt is one to take things on the chin — literally, as he did in Wanted.

 It was his role as Andy in NBC’s Parks and Recreation that gave him stability and steady visibility.
 The stars aligned for a legendary 2014 where he helped make two of the unlikeliest movies connect with audiences and critics: a space opera featuring talking trees and raccoons, and an emotionally affecting movie about sentient toy blocks.
-Pratt’s involvment with Marvel, LEGO, and then later the Jurassic franchise means he has your childhood pop culture and nostalgia under lock, with his remorseless iron grip further tightened with the release of The LEGO Movie 2: The Second Part.
+Pratt’s involvment with Marvel, LEGO, and then later the Jurassic franchise means he has your childhood pop culture and nostalgia under lock, and his role in Pixar’s Onward has the potential to become a sentimental favorite for a new generation.
 But enough prattlin’: Here’s all of Chris’ movies ranked by Tomatometer!

 Critics Consensus: A star-studded turkey, Movie 43 is loaded with gleefully offensive and often scatological gags, but it's largely bereft of laughs.